imgouted/My-Personal-Project/README.md

 1. Home page is the introduction of the website it will have a navbar that takes you to other pages that you need information of.
 2. At the top will have a navbar so you can click and find information that you are linking for
 3. clicking on one of the navbar links takes you to that specific menu regarding what you clicked on.
-4. Add a how'd you hear about us section
 Technologies used
 1. html
 2. css